 Originally from Montreal, Québec, I’m an ecologist and conservation biologist, with a specialisation in urban wildlife in general and bats in particular, though I’ve also worked with raptors and other animals.
-Currently, my main research project focuses on street dogs in Singapore – a study of their population biology and ecology, but most of my students work on urban projects related to urban wildlife and the human-Nature connection.
-One of the best things about my job (and indeed, a key reason why I joined BES in 2012) is the chance to be involved in experiential education.
-You could say that ENV 3102 is a bit like my baby, because building it from scratch and running it has been the most challenging but satisfying thing I’ve ever done professionally.
-Yes, it’s a lot of work to plan, but seeing it come together each year is awesome, and my reward is the chance to spend uninterrupted, quality time overseas with my students, where I get to see them learn and do new things in the field on their own.
+My most recent major research project (which wrapped up in May 2019) studied street dogs in Singapore – their population biology and ecology – but most of my students tackle questions about urbanization, wildlife and the human-Nature connection.
+One of the best things about my job (and indeed, a key reason why I joined BES in 2012) is the chance to be deeply involved in experiential education.
+You could say ENV 3102 is a bit like my baby because building it from scratch and running it has been the most challenging but satisfying thing I’ve done professionally.
+Yes, it’s a lot of work to plan, but seeing it come together each year is awesome, and my reward is the chance to spend uninterrupted, quality time overseas with my students, where I see them learn and do new things in the field on their own.
 This year, I’m most excited about finally taking a group of students I started teaching in year 1.
 You can read more about my teaching and research here, but my other passions include music, dance, skiing, diving, hiking and travel.
 Oh, and maple syrup… on everything, please. – JOANNA COLEMAN, COURSE COORDINATOR & SENIOR LECTURER

 I am an ecologist, but more specifically, my main area of interest is in freshwater ecology.
 Oh… and I am also a physical geographer and I also dabble in marine ecology.
 I have often used innovative experiments to increase our understanding of the various ecological interactions that occur within the freshwater and marine ecosystems.
 Field trips and field work are a lot of fun and you get to learn so much more when you’re outside applying various skills and knowledge.
 Although this is going to be my first ENV3102 trip to Bohol, I’m looking forward to working with you all! – SORAIN RAMCHUNDER, LECTURER